 Now, topstitch the lines to create the long pockets on your kneeling pad.

 I just used a rolled up piece of paper, but if you happen to have a funnel on hand, use that to fill the pockets with buckwheat hulls, flaxseed, or anything else that may be hiding in your pantry that could work.
 To finish, either hand sew up the last side with a slip stitch (blind stitch) or machine stitch a double hem if you prefer.

 You’re done!
 Use the elastic loops to hang up your kneeling pad when you’re not using it or just roll it up and secure it with the loops before storing it away.
 Happy gardening!

-In addition to being a part of the Spoonflower help team, Theresa keeps busy working on freelance graphic design projects, loving on her mutt, Olive, needlecrafting and making floury messes in the kitchen.
+In addition to gardening and being a part of the Spoonflower Marketing team, Theresa keeps busy working on art projects, loving on her mutt, Olive, dancing, and attempting to recreate her grandmother's Italian recipes.
 Check out some of Theresa's surface designs in her Spoonflower shop.